 This award is open to anyone resident in the United Kingdom who wishes to use the NLS oral history collections to reflect on life stories and memory, and share the results of their research in the public domain.

 Outcomes from the Fellowship could be a series of national newspaper or magazine articles, an in-depth radio programme or series of programmes, a book, a journal article, an exhibition, a series of podcasts or an online or printed education resource.

 The award is entitled the Goodison Fellowship in recognition of Sir Nicholas Goodison’s much-valued role as Chairman of National Life Stories from 2003 to 2015.

 Past Goodison Fellowships

-- The 2015 inaugural Goodison Fellows were food writers and academics Polly Russell and Barley Blyton, whose jointly-held Fellowship was entitled ‘Food Matters’ and focused on the over 300 Food: From Source to Salespoint interviews, many of which are now available online.
-You can read about the outcomes of Polly and Barley's Fellowship in their case study.
+The 2015 inaugural Goodison Fellows were food writers and academics Polly Russell and Barley Blyton, whose jointly-held Fellowship was entitled ‘Food Matters’ and focused on over 300 interviews from the project Food: From Source to Salespoint, many of which are now available online on British Library Sounds.
+Polly and Barley researched and co-presented a dedicated episode of BBC Radio 4’s Food Programme, and also published an article in the national press, an academic article, and presented at several conferences.
+You can read more about the outcomes of Polly and Barley's Fellowship in their case study.